Diabetes can affect the vision of older adults and cause a complication known as Diabetic retinopathy.

 What Studies Say

-According to the Journal of the American Medical Association, there is a way to regulate the intake of marine omega-3 fatty acids and stop this condition from developing for older adults who have diabetes type 2.
+According to the Journal of the American Medical Association, there is a way to regulate the intake of marine omega-3 fatty acids and stop this condition from developing in older adults who have diabetes type 2.

 There is a study that shows the data taken from trials in Spain.
 In this study, participants went under several tests and clinical trials and followed a strict Mediterranean diet.